Virtual Machine Migration

 Live Migration for a VM using Ephemeral Shared Storage: The virtual machine has an ephemeral root disk that is located on Ephemeral Shared Storage.

-- Live migration is able to test and validate that the source and target hosts are using the same underlying shared storage.
+- Live migration enables the testing and validation of whether the source and target hosts are utilizing the same underlying shared storage.

 - When validated, live migration is performed without copying over VM disk.

-- Live migration will copy over entire virtual machine root disk from source host to destination host.
+- Live migration will copy over the entire virtual machine root disk from the source host to the destination host.

 Live Migration Prerequisites

-Live migration uses the management network for copying over virtual machine memory and optionally disk information.
+Live migration uses the management network to copy virtual machine memory and, optionally, disk information.
 Make sure that the management network interface has sufficient network bandwidth and capacity to support VM memory migration traffic.

 - Support for adding a separate network interface for live migration is coming in the future.